 Occasionally we spread out very small piles of loose hay, such as when they ignore a particular haynet for a few days or one gets very wet.

 Our haynets are made by Nibbleaze and are designed to be soft and kind on lips and teeth.
-We also have a few haynets made by Martsnets which are a little harder to eat from, as we think its important to provide variety.
+We also use the soft mesh haynets from Shires, although they are a little harder to eat from, which helps as it provides variety.

 Check out photos of our horses enjoying their hay in our gallery.